 For DOGE to maintain its value, then, there has to be new money coming in that at least matches the new coins being created.
 This can only be sustained for so long.
 The general tendency for the price of Dogecoin will be to go down, due to these supply and demand dynamics.
 That makes crypto traders more likely to spend DOGE than to HODL it.

-Of course, there can be exceptions to the rule.
-A wave of celebrity endorsements with millions of social media followers can bring in a flood of new money, bidding up prices.
-This has typically preceded a crash in prices.
+Of course there can be exceptions to the rule.
+As noted above, crypto prices can be volatile in response to current events and other market conditions.
 For example, DOGE prices collapsed by about 70% in just two months following the May 2021 high of $0.69, bottoming out at $0.17 before bouncing back slightly.

 Recommended: How Many Bitcoins Are Left?